Code-Institute-Submissions/sanson0-tennis_club_MarResub/README.md

 #### User Stories
 Please refer to the file [user stories](assets/docs/user_stories.pdf) when reading the user story statements.
+(The website must answer the users' needs and the answers can be found at the location in brackets.)
 As a tennis club, we would like to:-
 1. Attract plenty of new members so that we have strong finances and can cover the cost of our new courts (see Home and Gallery pages).
 2. Retain current members so that we have long term supporters of the club contributing time, and money through membership fees